 Trained as much in cooking as in pastry-making, and having passed through some of the finest Michelin-starred establishments - Christophe Hay's La Maison d'à côté, Le Pressoir d'Argent in Bordeaux, Jean Luc Rabanel's L'Atelier in Arles, Mensae in Paris - to name but a few, the Sarthe-born chef has imagined his first restaurant as a townhouse, on two floors.

-On the first floor, a tastefully decorated, rough, brick-and-concrete dining room, where every detail is the chef's work, right down to the knives whose handles are made from slivers of scallops.
+On the first floor, a tastefully decorated room of brick and concrete, where the chef's work extends down to the smallest detail, right down to the knives whose handles are made from slivers of scallops.
 Upstairs, at the top of the granite staircase, the veranda of this former textile workshop bathes the room in natural light.
-And below us, a vertiginous glass wine cellar with hundreds of references.
+And below us, a vertiginous glass wine cellar housing several hundred references.

 Selected by sommelier Vincent Glaymann, the bottles travel between Greece, Spain, Austria, Germany, Italy and, of course, France, on a menu that is almost entirely natural, organic or biodynamic.
-Between confidential cuvées from small estates, rare bottles and more conventional wines, the sommelier waltzes the vintages with passion by the glass, the bottle or through food and wine pairings.
+Between confidential cuvées from small estates, rare bottles and more conventional wines, the sommelier passionately waltzes the cuvées by the glass, the bottle or through food and wine pairings.

-At Geosmine, Maxime Bouttier 's singular vision of cuisine is expressed in a raw and lively way, with the utmost respect for the seasons, local produce and terroirs; hand in hand with a handful of carefully selected producers and artisans.
+At Geosmine, Maxime Bouttier 's singular vision of cuisine is expressed in a raw and lively way, with the utmost respect for the seasons, short-distance produce and the terroir; hand in hand with a handful of carefully selected producers and artisans.

-With a particular love for offal that stands out, cock's crest, lamb's brain but also, and this is even more unusual, dairy cow's udder (€25) and caviar, a dish that is already a cult if a little sparse in the restaurant - but let's just say it's for the experience (a first for us!) that proves to be most sapid.
+With a particular love of offal that stands out, cock's crest, lamb's brain but also, and this is even more unusual, dairy cow's udder (€25) and caviar, already a cult dish albeit a little sparse in the restaurant - but let's just say it's for the experience (a first for us!) that proves to be most sapid.

-An enchanting trio of starters to share: hot rillettes in cromesquis and black garlic (11€), a mischievous tribute to the chef's regional origins; citrus tarama, shredded bottarga and nasturtium shoots (13€); and graphic buckwheat crackers (13€), topped with raw cream and caviar.
-The starters, spring mackerel (17€) with peas, tarragon and floral mise-en-scène; equally green asparagus (21€), pistachio, wild garlic and red mustard; and majestic morels, peas and animal jus (19€).
-It's fresh, in season and like running through fields.
+An enchanting trio of starters to share: warm rillettes in cromesquis and black garlic (11€), a mischievous tribute to the chef's regional origins; citrus tarama, shredded bottarga and nasturtium shoots (13€); and graphic buckwheat crackers (13€), topped with raw cream and caviar.
+The starters, spring mackerel (17€) with peas, tarragon and floral mise en scène; equally green asparagus (21€), pistachio, wild garlic and red mustard; and majestic morel mushrooms, peas and animal jus (19€).
+Fresh and in season, it's like running through fields.

-The two diametrically opposed desserts round off a more than eloquent lunch, but one that not everyone will be able to afford: one, half-chocolate, half-praline, built up in geological strata (15€), the other, more graceful, with a swaying lemon sorbet, sage, crumbled cereals and shavings of hazelnut butter (13€).
+The two diametrically opposed desserts round off a more than eloquent lunch, but one that not everyone will be able to afford: one, half-chocolate, half-praline, built up in geological strata (15€), the other, more graceful, with a swaying lemon sorbet, sage, crumbled cereals and hazelnut butter shavings (13€).

-An address that's sure to be talked about.
+An address that's sure to be the talk of the town.

 Location